pbv-public/fastify-firestore-service/README.md

 ```

 Internally, each of these components get registered to a corresponding system.
-For example, API is registered with fastify as a route, while db table is
+For example, API is registered with fastify as a route.
+Other components may
-registered with AWS DynamoDB service, or as an AWS CloudFormation Resource if
-Infrastructure-As-Code is required.
+use Terraform if Infrastructure-As-Code is required.

 ## Customizing Component Registration
 The component system uses a visitor pattern to allow extending the registration